 Comments on the 8 November 1918 reports from Edward House and Ambassador Sharp to Secretary of State Lansing

-These reports (discussed earlier) were publicised in July 1933 (the same month Daniels wrote to Admiral Wilson from Mexico City), as part of a collection of US State Department wartime documents.
-6
+(As discussed earlier) these were publicised in July 1933 (the same month Daniels wrote to Admiral Wilson from Mexico City), as part of a collection of US State Department wartime documents.
+N1

-Wilson drew Daniels’ attention to them and their allegations that he had helped Roy Howard secure the transmission of his armistice bulletin from Brest.
-Explaining that he had seen neither report previously nor heard anything said about them, Wilson unreservedly rejected the claims made in them:
+Wilson drew Daniels’ attention to these and their allegations that he had helped Roy Howard secure the transmission of his armistice bulletin from Brest, and unreservedly rejected them:

 My only comment is that apparently both despatches are entirely based on identical information furnished by the Paris representative of the United Press; he – the representative – having carried on a “conversation by telephone”.
 The information – “accompanied by one of Admiral Wilson’s aides” – was not correct.
 No questions were asked our office.
 The facts could have been obtained by so doing.